Muslim Girls Training

 Muslim Girls Training & General Civilization Class (MGT & GCC) is the all-female training program of the Nation of Islam.
 It is often considered to be the counterpart for girls and women to the Fruit of Islam.
+Louis Farrakhan as head of the Nation of Islam is over MGT & GCC and appoints the MGT & GCC National Sister Captain.

 History

 The Muslim Girls Training & General Civilization Class is one of the institutions established in 1933 by Wallace Fard Muhammad, founder of the Nation of Islam.
 He also established the University of Islam schools and the Fruit of Islam in that year before vanishing in 1934.
-The classes were developed to teach domestic duties like cooking and nutrition, sewing, cleaning, housekeeping, child-rearing, religious instruction and the role of women in Muslim life and even personal hygiene and self-defense.
+As the Nation of Islam sought to reshape the Black Muslim identity in America, so too did these classes aim to create a new identity for women in the Nation.
+MGT & GCC classes operated under the belief that white America was corrupting Muslim women's natural grace and wisdom.
 Classes are generally held at least once a week.
+MGT & GCC schools existed throughout much of the United States, including in New York, Detroit, Chicago, and Philadelphia, many remaining till today.

+Organizational structure

+The MGT & GCC classes were organized much like the military: at the top position was the Sister Captain, followed by lieutenants, secretaries, and squad leaders.
+The leadership ran practices to demonstrate being a proper Muslim woman, which included teaching about motherhood, proper dress and behavior, and relationships.
+The classes were meant as a way to purity, protect, and support Muslim girls and women, promising shelter from the devil and wicked non-believers.